-News and Information about Olive Oil Industry Issues, and health
+News and Info About the Olive Oil Industry and EVOO Health Facts

 The labels are written "Made in Italiy" and "extra virgin olive oil."
 But in reality most of the oil that is sold and exported in Italy is the result of mixtures of oils that come from Tunisia, Morocco, Greece and, especially, Spain.
 This is a market of great benefits, organized by what is already known in Italy as "agromafia" about standards in whose pockets they get each year 5,000 million euros.

 This is a sophisticated business fraud, an illegal business, which is involved at least a dozen brands, some well known, whose names have not been made public because it is still a lot of research underway, which has been accessible newspaper La Repubblica, conducted by officers of Customs and Finance Guard anti-fraud detectives of the State Forestry Corps, in collaboration with Coldiretti, the main Italian agricultural employers' organization, with a million and a half members.

 The new "masters" even squeeze oil and olives in the mills: Quite simply, the oil obtained by a transformation in its own way.
 That is, manipulate it, give it taste and smell.
 And above all, important.
 Buy foreign hands full in the Mediterranean basin, especially in Spain, and resell it in Italy and abroad.
 Of course, put the label "Made in Italy", and are given as the best producers in the world, because they make the best and richest yellow gold.